Keeping the Listener Engaged: a Dynamic Model of Bayesian Persuasion: Illustration: Persuading the Receiver to Listen

-If the sender chooses any nontrivial experiment, its jump target must be $q_{i}=\hat{p}$.
-Hence the optimal information structure is either $(\alpha_{1}=1,q_{1}=\hat{p})$ or $\alpha_{i}=0$ for all $i$.
-The former is optimal if and only if $\frac{\lambda p(1-p)}{\hat{p}-p}v\ge c$, or equivalently $p\ge\hat{\pi}_{\ell L}$. \end{proof} The no-persuasion equilibrium constructed in the proof showcases a total collapse of trust between the two players.
-The receiver does not trust the sender to convey valuable information (e.g., an experiment targeting $q>\hat{p}$), so she refuses to listen to her.
-This attitude makes the sender desperate for a quick breakthrough; she tries to achieve persuasion targeting just $\hat{p}$, which is indeed not enough for the receiver to be willing to wait.
+The no-persuasion equilibrium constructed in the proof showcases a total collapse of trust between the two players.
+The receiver does not trust the sender to convey valuable information (i.e., to choose an experiment targeting $q>\hat{p}$), so he refuses to listen to her.
+This attitude makes the sender desperate for a quick breakthrough; she tries to achieve persuasion by targeting just $\hat{p}$, which is indeed not enough for the receiver to be willing to wait.

 \emph{Can trust be restored?
 In other words, can the sender ever persuade the receiver to listen to her?} She certainly can, if she can commit to a dynamic strategy, that is, if she can credibly promise to provide more information in the future.
-Consider the following modification of the dynamic KG experiment discussed above: the sender repeatedly chooses $R$-drifting experiments with jumps targeting zero, until either the jump occurs or the belief reaches $p^{*}>\hat{p}$.
-If the receiver waits until $p$ either jumps to $0$ (in which case she takes action $\ell$) or reaches $p^{\ast}$ (in which case she takes action $r$), then her expected payoff is equal to\footnote{To understand this explicit solution, first notice that under the prescribed strategy profile, the receiver takes action $\ell$ when $p$ jumps to $0$, which occurs with probability $(p^{\ast}-p_{0})/p^{\ast}$, and action $r$ when $p$ reaches to $p^{*}$, which occurs with probability $p_{0}/p^{\ast}$.
+Consider the following modification of the dynamic KG strategy discussed above: the sender repeatedly chooses $R$-drifting experiments with jumps targeting zero, until either the jump occurs or the belief reaches $p^{*}>\hat{p}$.
+If the receiver waits until the belief either jumps to $0$ or reaches $p^{\ast}$, then her expected payoff is equal to\footnote{ To understand this explicit solution, first notice that under the prescribed strategy profile, the receiver takes action $\ell$ when $p$ jumps to $0$, which occurs with probability $(p^{\ast}-p)/p^{\ast}$, and action $r$ when $p$ reaches $p^{*}$, which occurs with probability $p/p^{\ast}$.
 The last term captures the total expected listening cost.
 The length of time $\tau$ it takes for $p$ to reach $p^{\ast}$ absent jumps is derived as follows:

 Hence, the total listening cost is equal to

 }